ONSdigital/blaise-typescript-react-guide/tutorials/01_basic_react_concepts.md

 You **MUST NOT** update props within your component.

-If a prop value changes from out-side the component, your component **WILL** rerender.
+If a prop value changes from outside the component, your component **WILL** rerender.

 ```typescript jsx
 interface HelloProps {